 Trader Joe’s Foodie Finds

-As I was checking out the latest in the cheese section in Trader Joe’s I grabbed my usual and a woman asked me..”is that good?!” and I was like omg the best!
+As I was checking out the latest in the cheese section in Trader Joe’s last time I went I grabbed my usual and a woman asked me..”is that good?!” and I was like omg the best!
 And she bought it.
-Which made me think..what cheese don’t we know about TJ’s and what do we need to try which inspired me to write this blog.
-What cheeses are your favorite?
-I need to know!!
+Which made me think..what cheese don’t we know about TJ’s and what do we need to try which inspired me to write this blog “the best cheeses to buy at Trader Joe’s”

 ~ XOXO, the cheese lovin’, Amanda // Blonde out of Water